 Fort Collins planners view the Colorado Front Range Trail as an extension of their community’s popular and well-developed trail system.
 “We have more than 50 miles of paved trail in Fort Collins and there is a demand for more,” said Kurt Friesen, Fort Collins’ director of Park Planning and Development.
 “This connection is vital to our southern system and allows users greater access to our newly completed Fossil Creek Trail segment.”

-Construction for the Colorado Front Range Trail section linking Loveland and Fort Collins is set to begin in 2016, with a grand opening planned for late summer or fall.
-All entities are working to complete construction plans for the project estimated to cost $1,012,666.
+Construction for the Colorado Front Range Trail section linking Loveland and Fort Collins is planned to begin in 2017.
+Construction plans are complete and the project is estimated to cost $1,012,666.
 In addition to the $800,000 in grants received, the remaining project costs will be paid by Loveland, Fort Collins and Larimer County based on the proportional costs of trail construction within each jurisdiction.

 Note: Attached photo of farmland adjacent to the future Colorado Front Range Trail segment funded by two State grants.
 Photo credit: Jeffrey Boring.

 Funding Secured for Long View Corridor Trail LOVELAND, June 24th, 2015 – With the final grant falling into place June 18, funding has been secured to build a multi-use, recreation and commuter trail connecting Loveland and Fort Collins.

 The 4.4-mile Long View Corridor Trail will run along the east side of North Taft Avenue in Loveland and South Shields Street in Fort Collins, providing a safe, detached, non-motorized alternative to traveling between the two cities.
 No such trail currently exists connecting Loveland and Fort Collins.